wallabyjs/public/EULA.md

 # PAYMENT

-The license fees are payable in accordance with the payment methods stipulated on the Software website (wallabyjs.com).
+The license fees are payable in accordance with the payment methods stipulated on the applicable Software website.

 # CONTROLLING LAW